MicrosoftDocs/dynamics365smb-docs/financials/finance-setup-vat.md

 1. In the top right corner, choose the **Search for Page or Report** icon, enter **VAT Posting Setup**, and then choose the related link.
 2. Fill in the fields as necessary.

-## Set up Financials to assign VAT posting groups by default to multiple entities
+## Assign VAT posting groups by default to multiple entities
-If you want to apply the same VAT posting groups to multiple entities, you can set up Financials to do so by default.
+If you want to apply the same VAT posting groups to multiple entities, you can set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to do so by default.
 There are a couple of ways to do this:

 * You can assign VAT business posting groups to general business posting groups, or customer or vendor templates
 * You can assign VAT product posting groups on general product posting groups

 The VAT business or product posting group is assigned when you choose a business or product posting group for a customer, vendor, item, or resource.

 ## Assign VAT posting groups to individual accounts, customers, vendors, items, and resources
 The following sections describe how to assign VAT posting groups to individual entities.

 ### To assign VAT posting groups to individual general ledger accounts